fcdoc/doc/en/flashduty/alter/understand_novel_faults.md

 A novel incident is one that has never occurred in the past period.
 If an incident is identified as novel, incident responders should be alert.
 This is particularly important for OnCall engineers, as the impact of novel incidents may be unknown, and their handling procedures may require on-the-spot decisions.
 Some engineers may focus solely on novel incidents, developing standardized processes or SOPs to address them.

 > [!NOTE]
 > This feature is currently in beta and is only available in the Professional version and above.
-If you need to activate this feature, please contact us at any time.
+If you need to enable this feature, please contact us at any time.

 ## Viewing Novel Incidents